dregiske/cse15l-lab-reports/lab5.md

 ![Screen Shot 2024-06-05 at 1 21 33 PM](https://github.com/dregiske/cse15l-lab-reports/assets/146780188/00ce7205-e471-4cfb-b7bf-0be19cd2835e)

 Student: Okay!
-All done, now my AutoGrader is working properly, thank you TA!
+All done, but now my AutoGrader seems to have another issue with wrong feedback.
+When grading different student-submissions, my program tells the student that their java file compiled with no issues when it wasn't able to compile, and tells vise versa when their java file has issues.
+The symptom of this issue is that my program is giving the wrong error code.
+The failure-inducing input is all inputs, because this happens with all student-submissions.

+TA: I see, lets take a look at your `grade.sh`.

 At the end, all the information needed about the setup including: